-You can find the most current Cost Estimate for your program, in easily printable format, on the CIE Aberdeen webpage.
+You can find the most current Cost Estimate for your program, in easily printable format, on the CIE Aberdeen webpage or the CIE Glasgow webpage.

 Be sure you are looking at the correct term.
 Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to your host university, and what you pay directly to other vendors.